- © Marta Benito

 - Selected candidates from the first evaluation phase will be invited to come to Bordeaux for interviews conducted by the scientific board.

-The grant awarding will be decided by the IdEx Bordeaux Management committee.
+The grant awarding will be decided by the IdEx université de Bordeaux Management committee.

-*any change of the provisional calendar will be announced on the dedicated web page.
+*any change of the provisional calendar will be announced on this page.

 |4 campaigns since 2014||13 Chairs attributed to young and promising researchers||12 laboratories involved